MetPX/sarracenia/docs/source/How2Guides/Admin.rst

 they are validated, forward the postings to the public exchanges for subscribers to access.
 The processes that are typically run on a broker:

-- sr_audit  - purge useless queues, create exchanges and users, set user permissions according to their roles.
+- poll   - for sources without notification messages, revert to explicit polling for initial injection.
-- sr_poll   - for sources without notification messages, revert to explicit polling for initial injection.
+- sarra  - various configurations to pull data from other pumps to make it available from the local pump.
-- sr_sarra  - various configurations to pull data from other pumps to make it available from the local pump.
+- sender - send data to clients or other pumps that cannot pull data (usually because of firewalls.)
-- sr_sender - send data to clients or other pumps that cannot pull data (usually because of firewalls.)
+- winnow - when there are multiple redundant sources of data, select the first one to arrive, and feed sarra.
-- sr_winnow - when there are multiple redundant sources of data, select the first one to arrive, and feed sr_sarra.
+- shovel - copy notification messages from pump to another, usually to feed winnow.
-- sr_shovel - copy notification messages from pump to another, usually to feed sr_winnow.
+- flow   - for gathering from different sorts of sources.

 As for any other user, there may be any number of configurations to set up, and all of them may need to run at once.
 To do so easily, one can invoke::

-  sr start
+  sr3 start

 to start all the files with named configurations of each component (sarra, subscribe, winnow, log, etc...)
 There are two users/roles that need to be set to use a pump.
 They are the admin and feeder options.